 Peale Museum & Kurt L. Schmoke Conference Center, 225 North Holliday St., Baltimore, Maryland, Septmber 2008.
 Photo by Diane F. Evartt.

 1814, Aug.
 24-25.
-British burned U.S. Capitol and other public buildings in Washington, DC.
+British army entered Washington, DC, and burned the White House, the U.S. Capitol, the Library of Congress and other public buildings in Washington, DC.
 District residents fled to Maryland and Virginia.
 President James Madison first retreated to Virginia.

 1814, Aug.
 27-28.
 Fort Warburton (now Fort Washington) on Potomac River bombarded by British fleet.

 1814, Aug.
 31. Battle of Caulk’s Field, Kent County.

 1814, Sept.
 12. Battle of Baltimore began.
 Local militia repulsed British troops at Battle of North Point.
 British suffered heavy casualties, including death of Major General Robert Ross.
 Commemorated annually as Defenders' Day.

 Battle of North Point Monument (dedicated 1815), Calvert St. & Fayette St., Baltimore, Maryland, June 2001.
 Photo by Diane F. Evartt.
 Monument was designed by Baltimore architect J. Maximilion Godefroy.
 Its female figure, four griffins, & the reliefs were created by Italian sculptor Antonio Capellano.

 1814, Sept.
 15. British forces retreated from Baltimore, ending the Battle and the Chesapeake Campaign.

 Fort McHenry National Monument & Historic Shrine, 2400 East Fort Ave., Baltimore, Maryland, July 2016.
 Photo by Sarah A. Hanks.